Usbac/wolff/docs/en/testing.md

 The code coverage of wolff is around *eighty-fourth percent (~84%).

 _\* Coverage based on the result of PHPUnit while using Xdebug as code coverage driver.
-Keep in mind that this number can slightly change between versions._
+This number can slightly change between versions._

 To see the code coverage result in the terminal by yourself, run the test command with the `coverage-text` flag of PHPUnit.